Paul Durousseau: Background and early crimes

-Chronology of the murders
+Murders

+Durousseau started killing less than one month after the acquittal over the rape charges.
+His modus operandi would be that he would usually meet his victims (all young single African-American women) through his job and gain their trust to enter their homes, where he would bind them before proceeding to rape them before strangling them to death with a cord.

-Less than one month after the acquittal over the rape charges, the nude body of 26-year-old Tracy Habersham was found on September 7, 1997, in Fort Benning.
+On September 7, 1997, the nude body of 26-year-old Tracy Habersham was found in Fort Benning.
 She had been missing for 48 hours and was last seen leaving a party.
 She had been raped and strangled to death with a cord.
 Durousseau was not a suspect in the murder, but DNA would later tie him to the crime.
 He later confessed to Habersham's killing after his arrest.

 In 1999, Durousseau raped and killed 24-year-old Tyresa Mack in her apartment.
 Witnesses saw him leave her place carrying a television.
 In 2001, he was arrested for raping a young woman in Jacksonville.
-He spent 30 days in jail and received two years' probation.
+He spent 30 days in the Montgomery Correctional Center and received two years' probation.
 On December 19, 2002, 18-year-old Nicole L. Williams' body was found wrapped in a blue blanket at the bottom of a ditch in Jacksonville.
 She had been reported missing two days earlier.

 On January 1, 2003, family members of 19-year-old Nikia Kilpatrick went to check on her.
 They had not had any news from her for several days.
 They found her body in the bedroom of her apartment.
 She had been raped then killed by strangulation with a cord two days before.
 Her two sons, an eleven-month-old and a two-year-old, were alive but malnourished.
 Kilpatrick was approximately six months pregnant at the time of her death.
 Eight days later, 20-year-old nurse assistant Shawanda Denise McCalister, who was also pregnant at the time of her death, was raped and strangled in her Jacksonville apartment.
 The murder scene was almost identical to that of Kilpatrick.
 She was killed on Durousseau's first day of driving a cab for Gator City Taxi.
 Her body was found the following day.

 The next two victims were 17-year-old Jovanna Jefferson, and 19-year-old Surita Cohen.
 Their bodies were found close to each other in a ditch next to a construction site on New Kings Road in Jacksonville on February 5.
 Police estimated that Jefferson was murdered around January 20 and Cohen was killed 10 days later.
 Witnesses recount having seen the two last victims with a taxi driver fitting Paul Durousseau's description on the night they disappeared.